Stuffing a Turkey, Tips for Cooking a Stuffed Turkey

 The final tip for cooking a stuffed turkey is to use a meat thermometer on the stuffing itself – not just on the meat.
 A thermometer is the most wonderful tool for roasting meats – it gives the cook absolute control and frees them from worry over all the variables that can affect cooking times.
 With a thermometer you can forget everything except one little number – 165F.
 That’s the safe temperature when turkey reaches perfect doneness.
 When cooking a stuffed turkey, this number applies to the stuffing as well as the bird itself.
 So once the internal temperature of the bird has reached 165F, take the temperature of the stuffing as well – you want to make sure that this number has been reached all over.
 Think of the bird and the stuffing as a single unit at this point, and you need to ensure that all parts have reached the correct temperature.

 That’s all there is to it!
 Otherwise the bird can be treated just as you would cook an unstuffed one – seasoning, brines and roasting methods can all still apply.
 Remember the danger zone, keep in mind the state of the stuffing before you use it, and make sure you have a good meat thermometer.
-You’ll be able to grace your table with a fabulous stuffed bird – and with sides of salmonella.
+You’ll be able to grace your table with a fabulous stuffed bird.
 Follow the rules of food safety, and you’ll be Golden.